-With how useful and neat Pinterest is, as well as how popular it has been getting lately, they have to be raking in some serious cash, right?
+With how useful and neat Pinterest.com is, as well as how popular it has been getting lately, they have to be raking in some serious cash, right?
+But when you offer a free service, how do you make money off of it?
+In this tutorial, we’ll explain how Pinterest makes its money, as well as avenues they make explore for making money in the future.
+So how exactly does Pinterest make money?

 Pinterest is taking a very unique approach to marketing themselves.
 By offering their services for free, even to small businesses who want to use Pinterest to advertise and promote themselves, they're looking to find out two things:

 Based on those two things, Pinterest is looking to keep potential investors guessing as to how good Pinterest would be as a marketing tool for them.
-This is why, while Pinterest doesn't have many established ways of making money yet, the company was estimated to be worth around $5 billion U.S. at the time of us writing this article.
+This is why, while Pinterest doesn't have many established ways of making money yet, the company is estimated to be worth around $5-10 billion USD.

 As for how Pinterest MIGHT make money in the future, some potential avenues that have been speculated upon include: